JulianPMenon/GNUHealth_HIMS-/gnuhealth-hmis/source/modulesindetail/lifestyle.rst

 The module :code:`health_lifestyle` collects the information of the patient's lifestyle working on various aspects such as diet and exersice, addictions, sexuality and safety.

+It can be found following :code:`Health->Patient`.
+The a new *Lifestyle* Tab appears after module activation.

+.. thumbnail:: ../images/patient_lifestyle.png
+	:show_caption: true
+   	:title: View of the Patient and The Lifestyle Tab.

 .. _modulesindetail-lifestyle:lifestyle-*diet_and_exercise*_tab:

 *Diet and Exercise* Tab